olumide1128/Ecommerce-website-with-payment-integration/README.md

 # Ecommerce-website-with-payment-integration

-This is an Ecommerce website with login, logout, cart, checkout functionality with Paypal Payment Integration implemented with Django framework.
+This is an Django Ecommerce website with login, logout, cart, checkout functionality with Paypal Payment Integration implemented with Django framework.

 - To run Application, after cloning this repository and creating a virtual environment, then go into the 'ecommerce' directory